We think this TV show stands out for:

 What parents need to know

-Parents need to know each episode features a conflict shared by loveable animal characters.
+Parents need to know that each episode features a conflict shared by loveable animal characters.
 The tree they all live in is a metaphor for the world, filled with diversity and unity.
 In addition, topics in geography, geoscience, and bioscience are integrated into the stories with the characters learning and solving problems together.

 What's the story?